Argonaut Games: History

 After building the Super FX, Argonaut designed several different chips for other companies' video game machines, which were never released.
 These include machines codenamed GreenPiece and CD-I 2 for Philips, the platform codenamed VeggieMagic for Apple and Toshiba, and Hasbro's "virtual reality" game system codenamed MatriArc.

-In 1995, Argonaut Software was split into Argonaut Technologies Limited (ATL) and Argonaut Software Limited (ASL).
-With space being a premium at the office on Colindale Avenue, ATL was relocated to an office in the top floor of a separate building.
-The building was called Capitol House on Capitol Way, just around the corner.
-There, they continued the design of CPU and GPU products and maintained "BRender", Argonaut's proprietary software 3D engine.
-They won a chip design project with LSI Logic for a potential PlayStation 2 design.
-LSI Logic became a minor investor in Argonaut.
+Additionally, Argonaut built a full-color virtual reality headset for Nintendo, called Super Visor, before the Virtual Boy was developed.
+After receiving an investment from LSI Logic, Argonaut was commissioned to design a chip for a potential PlayStation 2 design.

+Argonaut had a three-game deal with Nintendo, leading to the creation of Stunt Race FX.
+Cuthbert also worked on Star Fox 2, which would have introduced more open gameplay and multiple playable characters.
+The game was mostly completed by 1995, and an updated Super FX chip was designed, but Nintendo ultimately cancelled it due to the emergence of 32-bit consoles.
+The game was finally released in 2017 on the Super NES Classic Edition.

 In 1996, John Edelson was hired as the company General Manager.
-John Edelson ran the group for two years.
+He ran the group for two years, reorganizing the company, cutting costs, and streamlining operations.
 Capital was raised in 1996–1998 from Tom Teichman and Apax Partners.
 According to Jez San, Argonaut remained an independent developer by choice, and had turned down several buyout offers.

+The Super FX chip inside a PAL cartridge of Starwing, both developed by Argonaut.

-In 1997, the two arms of the company once again shared an office as the entire company was moved to a new building in Edgware.
+In 1997, the company was moved to a new building in Edgware.
+It had about 120 employees at this time.
 In September 1997, Croc: Legend of the Gobbos was released by Fox Interactive for the PlayStation and Sega Saturn.
 A PC version of the game was also later released in 1998.
+The game had previously been pitched to Nintendo as a 3D Yoshi game.

+In 1998, Argonaut Software was split into Argonaut Technologies Limited (ATL) and Argonaut Software Limited (ASL).
+With space being a premium at the office on Colindale Avenue, ATL was relocated to an office in the top floor of a separate building.
+The building was called Capitol House on Capitol Way, just around the corner.
+There, it continued the design of CPU and GPU products and maintained "BRender", Argonaut's proprietary software 3D engine.